haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 ## Final Grade Composition and Grading Scale

-In this class, grades reflect the sum of your achievement throughout the semester.
+In this class, grades will reflect the sum of each student's achievement throughout the semester.
-You will accumulate points as described below.
+Student will accumulate points as described below.

 | Assessment Item | Weight |
 |-----------------|--------|